Classes in Film, Video, Sound, Installation, Animation, and Studies.

-Binghamton University’s Cinema Department develops artists and creative thinkers in film, video and theory who are willing to explore the experimental.
+Binghamton University’s Cinema Department develops artists and creative thinkers in film, video and theory.
 A strong history of underground and independent production and criticism has made our trailblazing department an antidote to the Hollywood industry model.
-Whether you want to direct, edit or write about movies, our cinema program offers the flexibility for you to create a course of study based on your interests.
+Whether you want to direct, edit or write about movies, our cinema program offers the flexibility for you to create a course of study based on your interest.

 Our faculty are a notable group of filmmakers and scholars with diverse backgrounds in; experimental and avant garde cinema, film noir, documentaries, digital video and multi-media, history and theory of film, related arts such as painting, sculpture and photography.
 Their awards include Independent Film Channel’s Independent Spirit Award and the New York Film Expo’s Gold Award for best experimental film, as well as prizes from festivals such as the San Francisco International Film Festival, the London International Film Festival and the Black Maria Festival, to name a few.

 Our Facilities & Equipment

 The Sound Studio where students take classes like Cine 253: Creative Sound Processess:

 This introductory course will emphasize the creative possibilities of working with

 sound as a cinematic form.
 Students will learn how to construct concrete sound compositions

 through the use of samples, looping, and field recordings.
 Knowledge of the essentials

 of recording process such as a signal routing, levels, dynamics, layering, and equalization